CaioCamatta/sol-script/README.md

-# Delta-lang
+# The Delta Programming Language

+**Important** Delta is a work in progress.

-Delta is a stack-based, prototype-based, interpreted, GC-ed programming language developed in C.
+Delta is a stack-based, prototype-based, interpreted, GC-ed programming language with an ahead-of-time compiler.
+It is implemented in C.

+## Example program
 ```
 // Basic val declaration
 val a = 1;

-// Objects
+// Example object
 var uniqueNumberGenerator = struct {
   currNumber: 0;

   // Print N new unique numbers and return the last unique one.
   printNewNumbers: (var count) => {
     while (count > 0){
       print count;
       this.currNumber = this.currNumber +1;
       count = count - 1;
     }
     this.currNumber; // In a block expression, no 'return' keyword is necessary
   };
 }

 // Print '0' and '1'.